kenna-edwards55/Project6New/README.md

 # Project 6 Notes App

 Description of the project ...
-* Quiz application that tests user's knowledge of math problems.
+* Notes application where users can add, delete, and edit a list of notes.

 ## Functionality